• Understanding the Liquidation Threshold

 Understanding the Liquidation Threshold

-LTV is based on the values set in Davos smart contracts and is defined by Davos.
-It defines the maximum amount to be borrowed with a specific collateral.
-At the current LTV = .66, for every 1 rETH/wstETH/MATIC/etc worth of collateral, users will be able to borrow up to 0.66 rETH/wstETH/MATIC/etc worth of funds.
+At the current collateral ratio = .66, for each unit of the supported collateral (except vUSDT, vUSDT), users will be able to borrow up to 0.66 worth of DUSD.
 For example, for 10 units of collateral each worth $2, which makes up $20 total, the user will be able to borrow up to _user_deposit_ \* _liquidation_ratio_ = 20 \* 0.66 = $13.2 — up to 13 DUSD.

-We recommend users to borrow under the LTV value to avoid a risk of passing the liquidation threshold.
+We recommend users to borrow way under the ratio to avoid a risk of loan liquidation.

 Liquidation Threshold